 This prospectus is part of a registration statement on Form S-3 that we filed with the SEC utilizing a "shelf" registration process.
-This prospectus provides you with a general description of the shares we may offer hereunder.
-You should read this prospectus together with additional information described below under the heading "Where To Learn More About Us."
+Under this shelf registration process, we may from time to time offer and sell any combination of the securities described in this prospectus in one or more offerings for total gross proceeds of up to \$75,000,000.
+This prospectus provides you with a general description of the securities we may offer hereunder.
+Each time we sell securities hereunder, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+The prospectus supplement may also add, update or change information contained in this prospectus.
+You should read both this prospectus and any prospectus supplement together with additional information described below under the heading "Where To Learn More About Us."

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus and any related supplement to this prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or any related prospectus supplement.
-This prospectus and any related supplement to this prospectus do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus or any related supplement to this prospectus constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer o r solicitation in such jurisdiction.
+This prospectus and any related supplement to this prospectus do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus or any related supplement to this prospectus constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
 You should not assume that the information contained in this prospectus and any related prospectus supplement is accurate on any date subsequent to the date set forth on the front of the document or that any information we have incorporated by reference is correct on any date subsequent to the date of the document incorporated by reference, even though this prospectus and any related prospectus supplement is delivered or securities are sold on a later date.